 The program about the Italian cinema course can be personalized.
 If a student is particularly interested in a cinematic movement, in a director or in a particular work, the course can focus entirely on that topic.

-The course can focus also on Neorealism, a cinematic phenomenon that deeply influenced the ideological and aesthetic rules of film art or the course can concentrate on the films that mark the decline of Neorealism and the talent of “new” auteurs such as Fellini and Antonioni.
+The course can focus also on Neorealism, a phenomenon that had a deep influence on the ideological and aesthetic rules of cinema art.
+The course can also concentrate on the films of Fellini and Antonioni that marked the decline of Neorealism.

 During the course there will be a class discussion based on the readings that are assigned and on personal opinions of the students.
 Film is a fantastic vehicle to analyze and understand Italian Culture and Society.